 Reasons to Consider Not Using Bridge Financing as a Startup

 Using a bridge loan is not without risks for both the investor and the startup:

 - Not good if desperate for money - Often, a company's board of directors or executives can make bad decisions when it comes to receiving bridge financing loans, especially in times where the company is in dire need of capital.

 - Difficult to decide how much is needed – A startup will need to decide how much it actually needs in a bridge loan, and if it gets it wrong it risks giving away too much of the company's assets or not receiving enough funding to make it to the next funding round.

 - Red Flag for other investors – Sometimes, but not always, a bridge loan is a sign that a company is struggling and that the investor doesn't want to write-off their initial investment yet.
 This means that on occasion other investors will look at a company that has received a bridge loan and be put off from investing.

 - Becoming Overcautious - Sometimes the pressure of running a struggling startup having accepted a short-term bridge loan can cause company decisions to over-cautious and decisions to be made that are bad for the company in the long term.

 Risks for Investors

-- Loss of Investment – Bridge loans represent significant risk to an investor's investment.
-Usually a note purchase agreement is given to a startup from the investor in which the investor states they are aware they might lose all of their money.
+- Loss of Investment – Bridge loans represent a significant risk to an investor's investment.
+Usually, a note purchase agreement is given to a startup from the investor in which the investor states they are aware they might lose all of their money.

 Reasons to consider using Bridge Financing as a Startup